-Magnum Wheel Pallet Flow for Optimizing In-Process Assembly of Heavy-Duty Machinery
+Magnum Wheel Pallet Flow Optimizes In-Process Assembly of Heavy-Duty Machinery

 Gravity flow products are effective productivity tools for storage and retrieval of palletized, cased, and cartoned inventory, but before those products are packed and ready to ship, they have to be assembled.
 Small parts are often stored and staged for assembly in carton flow, but what about big parts?
 And, for that matter, what about really big parts?
 Don’t be intimidated by the question, we’ve got Magnum wheel pallet flow on our side and it’s the industry’s most durable, wheeled pallet flow.